 in not-quite wind—

-.)
+Writing against Time has other weaknesses.
+Its summaries of philosophical texts are often superficial.
+(A long discussion of the Critique of Judgment quotes mainly from Henry Allison’s Kant’s Theory of Taste.)
 Its claims are often needlessly polemical.
 (Frederic Jameson is a favorite target.)
 More significantly, it does not adequately address a number of questions related to its central concerns.
 Why do artworks by Keats, Proust, Nabokov, Orwell, and Ashbery remain vital (or at least somewhat vital) on repeated readings?
 Why do we read and reread Keats and not, say, Robert Southey?
 Does time’s poison attack everyone’s senses equally?
 Might some writers and readers resist (or learn to resist) time’s influence more successfully than others?
 “Reality is a very subjective affair,” Nabokov once remarked in response to a question about his inexhaustible interest in butterflies.
-“You can get nearer and nearer, so to speak, to reality; but you never get near enough because reality is an infinite succession of steps, levels of perception, false bottoms, and hence unquenchable, unattainable.”
-Is the desire to create an endlessly interesting artwork a manifestation of the desire to create a natural object?
+“You can get nearer and nearer, so to speak, to reality; but you never get near enough because reality is an infinite succession of steps, levels of perception, false bottoms, and hence unquenchable, unattainable.”2 Is the desire to create an endlessly interesting artwork a manifestation of the desire to create a natural object?

 For Clune, the literary form of perpetual novelty is ekphrasis, a written representation of an impossible perceptual image.
 The fascinating prominence of ekphrasis in the book, however, raised for me the nagging question of Shklovsky’s formalism.
 For reasons that elude me, Clune wants to distance his practice from the so-called “fetishism” of form, and he declines to align his study with formalisms either old or new (33).
 This is a real puzzle.
 Where else is time stopped—or imagined to stop—but in the formal features of the poems and novels to which Clune attends?
 There are strange intimations that such imagined stopping is going on in “hallucinated” places outside of the words on the page (33-34; 146-147).
 This intermittent mysticism is a bit of a distraction, however, and I sense the presence here of some unarticulated commitments cutting against the grain of the (Russian) formalism to which the study really is or ought to be devoted.